Background and purpose

 - Part 2: This part is to be completed by a professional involved, for example by a geneticist or a neurologist/neuromuscular specialist.
 The information required is related to test results which would not necessarily be readily available to the patient, such as test results related to their respiratory function, cardiac status, mutation analysis and outcome scores.

 Patients can register on their own online by clicking “Registration”, which leads them to the web application for the UK Myotonic Dystrophy Patient Registry.
-This registry is a self-report registry, which means that patients initiate the registration by themselves.
+There is a step-by-step user guide to assist you with the registration process here, and you can also contact the registry curator if you would like any additional support.
+This is a dual-entry registry, which means that patients initiate the registration themselves and their selected healthcare professional enters additional information if selected.

-In order to register, you should first read the patient information and agree to register by consenting online.
-Then you register by entering your personal and contact details.
+In order to register, you should first read the appropriate patient information sheet (see below) and agree to register by consenting online.
+Then you can register by entering your personal and contact details.
 In the next steps you and your doctor fill in the online questionnaire.
 In this questionnaire, questions are related to your myotonic dystrophy condition.

 If necessary, you can save and interrupt your registration at any time, for instance in order to consult a doctor to discuss questions.
 More information on the exact registration process.